 top of page

-Radiofrequency Ablation (RFA) for Spinal Pain – Patient Guide
+Radiofrequency Ablation (RFA) for Spinal Pain

-For neck pain and back pain
+For back and neck pain

 What is Radiofrequency Ablation (RFA)?